About Namibia's first literary magazine.

 ISSN: 2026-8831

-PUBLISHER: Doek Arts CC, a close corporation registered in Windhoek, Namibia.
+PUBLISHER: Doek Arts Trust, an arts trust registered in Windhoek, Namibia.

-COPYRIGHT: © Doek Arts CC.
+COPYRIGHT: © Doek Arts Trust.
 All rights reserved.
-Copyright to the works published on this website is held by the respective contributors as well as Doek Arts CC.
+Copyright to the works published on this website is held by the respective contributors as well as the Doek Arts Trust.
 Material appearing on this website can only be reproduced after written consent has been obtained; violations of this condition will be subjected to legal proceedings.
 If you would like to reprint any material on this website, please write to the editor.

 Cover Image: Old Havana.